Team racing: UK Schools Team Racing

 UK schools are also active through the British Schools Dinghy Racing Association.
 The association caters especially for UK private independent schools, organising annual regional and national team racing championships since 1989.
 The BSDRA was founded by Nick Prosser of Tonbridge, Crispin Reed Wilson of Bradfield, and Bruce Hebbert of Sevenoaks School - who was also a member of the Oxford & Cambridge Sailing Society.
 Its competitions are open to state schools and internationally.
 In 1989 Winchester College won the first BSDRA event for the Whitstable Trophy, and Tabor Academy was the first international winner in 1990.
 This Tabor success was followed by several USA victors, plus Schull Community College from Ireland.
 The UK National Schools Sailing Association, which caters especially for the state school sector, runs a national single-handed team racing event in Toppers, and a national double-handed team racing event.

 The RYA also runs its own Youth team racing nationals known as the Eric Twiname (ETs).
 The double handed event has two categories.
-Junior 'two boat' team racing, which takes place in the RS Feva, and Youth '3 boat' team racing which happens in Fireflys.
+Junior 'two boat' team racing, which takes place in the RS Feva, and Youth '3 boat' team racing which happens in Fireflies.
 The event normally takes place at Farmoor reservoir, in Oxford.
 The event has become increasingly popular, with well over 200 participants and 48 team applicants for the two boat team slots.
 The 2021 nationals, won by RHS (two boat) and Rutland (three boat), had a limit of 24 teams in each of its categories.